Discover the Best 2027 Las Vegas College Basketball Watch Parties

 Off-Strip locations provide more space and lower food costs without sacrificing the big-game energy.

 Westgate Hoops Central: Held in the Westgate International Theater.
-Reserved seating (approx. $65–$98) provides a smoke-free, arena-style environment with giant screens.
+Reserved seating provides a smoke-free, arena-style environment with giant screens.

 Ellis Island: The Front Yard remains a top pick for locals, offering all-you-can-eat-and-drink packages and their signature craft brews.

-The 2026 Women’s Tournament is making history, with the Final Four and National Championship taking place just a short flight away at the Mortgage Matchup Center in Phoenix, AZ.
-Las Vegas sportsbooks and bars are dedicating more screens than ever to the women’s bracket.
+The 2027 Women’s Tournament is reaching historic new heights, with the Final Four and National Championship taking place at Nationwide Arena in Columbus, Ohio.
+Las Vegas sportsbooks and bars are dedicating more screens than ever to the expanded 76-team women’s bracket.

 March Madness Viewing Parties Frequently Asked Questions